JOYS: JWST MIRI/MRS spectra of the inner 500 au region of the L1527 IRS bipolar outflow: Discussion

 \citet{cox15} carried out subarcsecond polarization observations of L1527 at 1.3\,mm and found a dominant toroidal field in the region without any poloidal component.
 In addition, they found the magnetic field to be misaligned with the rotation axis.
-However, recent high sensitivity polarization studies suggest that such polarized emission may primarily trace scattered light and not the intrinsic magnetic field structure \citep{harrison21,lin24}.
+However, recent high-sensitivity polarization studies suggest that such polarized emission may primarily trace scattered light rather than the intrinsic magnetic field structure \citep{harrison21,lin24}.
 Nevertheless, if taken as a direct tracer, this result combined with our observed morphology is consistent with a scenario of a weak misaligned poloidal field responsible for poor collimation.
 The strength of the magnetic field in the region also plays an important role in the degree of collimation.
-Several observations using dust polarization and Zeeman splitting have shown that Class 0/I protostars with highly collimated jets have magnetic field strengths in the order of 1-100\,mG at scales less than 100\,au, for e.g. IRAS\,16293-2422, HH\,211 and L1448 IRS2 \citep{alves12,lee18,kwon19}.
-In contrast, in protostars like IRAS\,15398-3359 \citep{redaelli19}, where the outflows are less collimated, inferred field strengths at similar scales are lower, on the order of 10-100\,$\mu$G. So far there has not been any direct measurement of magnetic field strength in L1527.
+Several observations using dust polarization and Zeeman splitting have shown that class 0/I protostars with highly collimated jets have magnetic field strengths on the order of 1-100\,mG at scales less than 100\,au, namely IRAS\,16293-2422, HH\,211, and L1448 IRS2 \citep{alves12,lee18,kwon19}.
+In contrast, in protostars such as IRAS\,15398-3359 \citep{redaelli19}, where the outflows are less collimated, inferred field strengths at similar scales are lower, on the order of 10-100\,$\mu$G. So far there has not been any direct measurement of magnetic field strength in L1527.
 However, \citet{davidson14} tested different magnetic field models with observed polarization configurations to reproduce the observed disk and outflow morphology.
 They found that only the weakly aligned magnetic field model with strengths of about $100\,\mu$G favors the observed morphology.
-Therefore, it is likely that the magnetic field in L1527 is weak and contributes to the poor collimation leading to broad, wide-angle flows rather than narrow jets.
-These properties in L1527 suggest that even in the earliest embedded stages, variation in magnetic field configuration, in addition to environmental conditions, strongly influence the collimation and shaping of the outflow structures.
+Therefore, it is likely that the magnetic field in L1527 is weak and contributes to poor collimation, leading to broad, wide-angle flows rather than narrow jets.
+These properties in L1527 suggest that even in the earliest embedded stages, variations in magnetic field configuration, in addition to environmental conditions, strongly influence the collimation and shaping of the outflow structures.

-\section{Summary and Conclusions}
+\section{Summary and conclusions}